browserengineering/book/book/invalidation.md

             sum([child.height for child in self.children.get()])
 ```

-The nice thing about `get` is it makes the dirty flag operations
+The nice thing about `get` is that it makes the dirty flag operations
 automatic, and therefore impossible to forget.
 It also makes the code a
 little nicer to read.